 Following the completion of Phase 2, the Solent Forum hosted a workshop on 24th April 2012 to disseminate the results.
 The notes of this workshop are available to download and the presentations are listed below:

 - Solent Forum Feedback Report

 - Isle of Wight Council Island Plan Projects

 - Natural England Perspective

-The third and final phase of the work will result in an avoidance and mitigation plan and subsequent strategy.
-The contract has been let to Footprint Ecology.
-Natural England is part of the Project Group and wholly supports the project.
-The avoidance and mitigation plan will have two parts.
-Firstly it will identify a short-list of potential suitable mitigation measures, including “quick wins,” which could be delivered quickly and easily.
-The second phase of work will develop a strategy which responds to the evidence base and Natural England’s Position Statement.
-We anticipate that the avoidance and mitigation plan would be available in the Spring of 2013, for endorsement and adoption by the Local Planning Authorities.
+The third and final phase of the work provides a suggested avoidance and mitigation strategy.
+The work was conducted by Footprint Ecology.
+Natural England, as part of the Project Group, wholly supports the project.
+The phase 3 report has two two parts.
+Firstly identifies a short-list of potential suitable mitigation measures, including “quick wins,” which could be delivered quickly and easily.
+The second part develops a strategy which responds to the evidence base and Natural England’s Position Statement.
+The Phase 3 report has now been released, for endorsement and adoption by the Local Planning Authorities.

 - Solent Disturbance Mitigation Project: Non - technical Summary(pdf file).
 Published Feb 2012 by Footprint Ecology.